-Here’s why: Up to now it was thought that most hearing loss was related to exposure to noise or age-related.
-Now researchers have discovered something like 44 genes connected to the development of age-related hearing loss.
+Here’s why: Previously it was thought that most hearing loss was related to exposure to noise or age-related.
+Researchers have since discovered something like 44 genes connected to the development of age-related hearing loss.
 So is it the genes that are causing your hearing loss?
 Or does your environment–the constant noise you surround yourself with on a daily basis–cause eventual hearing loss?

 The answer has implications beyond how well you’re able to hear.
 Because diminishing hearing has been found to be linked to your overall health and your mental health, knowing more about the tiny genes that cause hearing loss could help keep your brain–and you–healthy.